M6LI/Physics-Informed-NNs-for-a-congestion-PDE-with-a-variable-constraint/README.md

 ## PDE model

-The model solved by the PINN is the 1D system
+The model solved by the PINN is given by:
-The PDE system is given by:

 - **Continuity equation**